 Fill out our response form.
-This will alert us that you are interested in the Legal Assistant program.
+This will alert us that you are interested in the Paralegal Studies program.

 If you are new to UCC (you've never taken a class), apply to UCC.
 Otherwise, you are done for now.
 You will be contacted about the next steps.

-Upon completion, you may gain employment in law firms, businesses, insurance companies, financial institutions, public agencies, title companies, or for federal, state, county, or city government offices.
+Upon completion students may gain employment in law firms, businesses, insurance companies, financial institutions, public agencies, title companies, or for Federal, State, County, or City government offices.

-According to the Oregon Department of Labor, the projected growth rate in this industry state wide is expected to exceed 14% percent over the next year.
-Students who complete this certificate can earn $12 - $15 per hour.
+According to the Oregon Department of Labor, the projected growth rate in this industry state wide is expected to exceed 14% over the next year.
+Graduates with an AAS degree can earn $14 - $19 per hour.